 Three misfits struggle to make their way through the world.
 They fear the future and wander the desolate countryside.
 Their fear leads to apocalypse as they begin to lose their grip on reality.

 The story is divided into three distinct parts followed by an epilogue.
 The characters shift personalities as they meet some drifting strangers along the way.

 Winner of the Best Film of the Horizons program at the 2008 Venice Film Festival, this is a 7 hours and a half long experimental saga.
 For the average viewer it can be an endurance test.
 But if you’re into these one-of-a-kind experimental films that lingers on the cerebral and spiritual subtext it will certainly appeal to you.

 Melancholia is a rewarding and unique movie experience in which Diaz tackles his own personal and obsessive themes of grief, loss and confusion.

 3- Norte, the End of History (Norte, Hangganan ng Kasaysayan – 2013)

 Norte chronicles the life of three characters.
 One of them commits a crime.
 As time passes, they all struggle with their daily life, searching for peace, while confronted to a miscarriage of justice…

 Diaz goes Dostoevsky again with this haunting drama.
 More universal in its themes, more polished than his earlier films, this is a deeply emotional tale for art-house fans.
 While he doesn’t shy away from his usual long-take aesthetic, Diaz offers with Norte more “rhythm” than with his previous experimental ventures.

 Shot in gorgeous Cinemascope, Norte, the End of History, with its vivid colors, is a beautiful visual feast.
-Clocking in at a the 4 hour mark, a «short» film for Diaz, it is a true masterpiece of contemporary cinema.
+Clocking in at the 4-hour mark, a “short” film for Diaz, it is a true masterpiece of contemporary cinema.